shanefitch/AWQ-Converter/MIGRATION.md

 4. Check the logs for any specific error messages.

+5. If you have multiple GPUs with different memory capacities, you might need to adjust the `--max_memory` parameter to avoid out-of-memory errors on the smaller GPUs.

 ## Full Example

-Here's a complete example of quantizing a model with all the new features:
+Here's a complete example of quantizing a model with all the new features on multiple GPUs:

 ```bash
 python -m awq_quantizer.main \